k6xiao/StrToBcmath/README.en.md

 # StrToBcmath

 #### Description

 StrToBcmath is a PHP class that converts string expressions into BcMath evaluations.
 It supports complex "addition, subtraction, multiplication, division, exponential" operations and supports parenthesis precedence.

+#### Why use this library?

+For calculations that require precise results, we usually choose to use BcMath to avoid errors caused by decimals.
+However, for complex calculations, the expression of BcMath may not be intuitive and easy to read.
+By using this library, you can convert intuitive and easy-to-read operation expressions into BcMath calculation results.
+In this way, you can not only ensure the accuracy of the results, but also maintain a high readability of the code, save time in writing code, and avoid possible errors when writing BcMath.

 #### Software Architecture